 As we mentioned before, with Panasonic introducing two full-frame models, speculation was rife about whether they would continue to support Micro 4/3s.

 According to Barnaby, around 30% of the market is full-frame, of which the S Series is designed to take advantage.
-Approximately 70% of the market is taken up by smaller sensor cameras.
+Smaller sensor cameras take up approximately 70% of the market.

 A large portion of that market is with M43 cameras.
-In 2018, Panasonic introduced the GH5, GH5S, and G9, which should serve as confirmation of Panasonic’s continuing support for enthusiasts of Micro Four Thirds photography.
+In 2018, Panasonic introduced the GH5, GH5S, and G9, which should confirm Panasonic’s continuing support for Micro Four Thirds photography enthusiasts.

 Further proof that Panasonic is not abandoning the format can be found in their release of a new lens, which is a professional LEICA DG 10-25mm zoom lens, the world’s first Full-range f1.7 constant aperture lens, as well as the world’s fastest (as of September 2018).